Federal Health Officials Want The White House To Slow Its COVID Booster Shot Rollout

 "The process for authorizing or approving the use of a booster dose of a COVID-19 vaccine involves each vaccine manufacturer submitting data pertaining to safety and effectiveness to the agency to support this use," he added.
 "The FDA is evaluating data submitted by Pfizer-BioNTech in a supplemental Biologics License Application for its COVID-19 vaccine and will discuss it with the agency's advisory committee to inform our decision-making."

-So far, the focus on a booster dose involves the two vaccines based on mRNA technology made by Pfizer and Moderna.
-Pfizer was the first vaccine to receive authorization for emergency use by the FDA and the first to gain full approval for use in adults 16 and older.
+So far, the focus on a booster dose involves the two vaccines based on mRNA technology that are made by Pfizer and Moderna.
+Pfizer was the first vaccine to receive authorization for emergency use by the FDA and the first to gain full approval for use in people 16 and older.

-Moderna's authorization followed several weeks later last winter.
+Moderna's authorization followed a week after Pfizer's last winter.
 Also, Pfizer's application for authorization of a booster dose was submitted to the FDA earlier than Moderna's, so it is expected that any action from the health agencies would likely come first for Pfizer, then Moderna.

 The Johnson & Johnson vaccine was authorized by the FDA several months later than the Moderna vaccine.
 Fauci and others have said they expect that people who received that single-dose vaccine would also need an additional dose as a booster.